aspose-html/Aspose.HTML-Documentation/content/java/converting-between-formats/html-converter/convert-html-to-mhtml/_index.md

 {{< highlight java >}}
     // Invoke the convertHTML() method to convert the HTML code to MHTML file
     com.aspose.html.converters.Converter.convertHTML("<h1>Hellow, Word!</h1>", ".", new MHTMLSaveOptions(), Path.combine(getOutputDir(), "convert-with-single-line.mht"));
 {{< /highlight >}}

+In the example we use the `convertHTML(content, baseUri, options, outputPath)` method of the [Converter](https://reference.aspose.com/html/java/com.aspose.html.converters/Converter) class that takes four parameters: string with HTML code to be converted, the base folder for the input HTML file, an instance of MHTMLSaveOptions class, and the output file path where the converted file will be saved.

 ## **Convert HTML to MHTML in Java**